cancer insurance without health questions

 Katrin Straub

 A cancer diagnosis changes everything.
-Many people look for straightforward coverage like cancer insurance without health questions.
-But does it really exist and offer the hoped-for protection?
-We clarify what is behind the promise and what alternatives are available.
+Many people look for straightforward cover such as cancer insurance without medical questions.
+But does it really exist, and does it offer the protection people hope for?
+We explain what is behind the promise and what alternatives are available.

 The topic in brief and concise terms

-A cancer insurance completely without health questions is rare; usually there are simplified health declarations.
+A cancer insurance policy completely without health questions is rare; usually there are simplified health declarations.

-Such policies often offer quick, but limited one-off payments (e.g., up to €10,000) and have waiting periods.
+Such policies often provide quick, but limited one-off payments (e.g. up to €10,000) and have waiting periods.

-Truthful information in the health declaration is crucial to avoid jeopardising insurance coverage.
+Providing truthful information in the health declaration is crucial to avoid jeopardising insurance cover.

-Many prospective clients are looking for cancer insurance that can be taken out without a detailed health check.
-The desire for uncomplicated protection is understandable, especially with pre-existing conditions.
-However, the reality is that cancer insurance completely without health questions is a rarity.
-Instead, some insurers use greatly simplified health declarations.
-Here, for example, you only confirm that you have not been diagnosed with cancer or treated for it in the last five years.
-This simplification allows for a quicker conclusion but also comes with specific characteristics.
-It is crucial to examine the exact conditions and the scope of the health information required.
+Many prospective customers are looking for cancer insurance that can be taken out without a detailed medical assessment.
+The desire for straightforward cover is understandable, especially if you have pre-existing conditions.
+However, the reality shows that cancer insurance entirely without health questions is rare.
+Instead, some insurers work with heavily simplified health declarations.
+For example, you may only need to confirm that you have not been diagnosed with cancer or treated for it in the last five years.
+This simplification allows for quicker completion, but it also comes with certain particularities.
+It is essential to check the exact terms and the scope of the health information required.

-Quick Facts: What you should know about policies with simplified health screening
+Quick Facts: What you should know about policies with simplified health checks

-Policies advertised as "cancer insurance without health questions" have specific features.
-They usually consist of plans with a health declaration instead of a comprehensive questionnaire.
-The insurance sums are often limited to lower five-figure amounts, for example, up to 10,000 euros.
-A key aspect is waiting periods, which can often be between three and six months after the conclusion of the contract before full entitlements apply.
-However, there are also providers who advertise immediate coverage without a waiting period, like Münchener Verein with certain plans.
-The exact definition of the covered types of cancer and exclusions, such as certain early stages, is crucial.
-These policies offer a niche for individuals seeking quick, albeit limited, coverage.
+Policies marketed as "cancer insurance without health questions" have specific features.
+These are usually plans with a health declaration instead of an extensive questionnaire.
+The insured sums are often limited to lower five-figure amounts, for example up to 10,000 euros.
+A key aspect is waiting periods, which can often be between three and six months after the contract is concluded before full entitlement to benefits applies.
+However, there are also providers that advertise immediate cover without a waiting period, such as Münchener Verein for certain plans.
+The precise definition of the types of cancer covered and exclusions, such as certain early stages, is crucial.
+These policies serve a niche for people seeking quick, albeit limited, cover.
 The best cancer insurance is always the one that suits your individual situation.

 Here is an overview of possible cost factors:

-• Entry age: Younger insured individuals usually pay lower premiums.
+• Age at entry: younger policyholders usually pay lower premiums.

-• Sum insured: Higher payouts result in higher premiums.
+• Sum insured: higher payouts mean higher premiums.

-• Health condition/smoking status: Smokers often pay more.
+• Health status/smoking status: smokers often pay more.

-• Contract term: Some policies end at a certain age, e.g., 65 years.
+• Policy term: some policies end at a certain age, e.g. 65 years.

-• Additional benefits: Extended cover can affect the price.
+• Additional benefits: enhanced cover can influence the price.

-These factors illustrate how individual premium calculations can be.
+These factors illustrate how individual premium calculation can be.

-Weighing the pros and cons: Who is this insurance suitable for?
+Weighing up the advantages and disadvantages: Who is this cover suitable for?

-The main advantage of a cancer insurance policy with simplified health declaration is the easier access.
-Individuals with certain pre-existing conditions, who cannot obtain disability insurance or comprehensive dread disease policies, may find an option here.
-The payout is usually made as a lump sum and is not earmarked.
+The main advantage of cancer insurance with a simplified health declaration lies in easier access.
+People with certain pre-existing conditions who are unable to obtain disability insurance or comprehensive critical illness cover may find this an option.
+The payout is usually made as a lump sum and is not tied to any specific purpose.
 However, the disadvantages should not be underestimated.
-The sums insured are often limited and may not cover all financial consequences of a cancer diagnosis.
-Only cancer illnesses are insured, no other serious conditions.
-Exclusions and waiting periods can limit the cover.
-For individuals with a family history, higher premiums or exclusions may apply despite simplified questions, although some providers explicitly do not ask about this.
-Financial assistance in the event of cancer can thus be more quickly accessible.
+The sums insured are often limited and may not cover all the financial consequences of a cancer diagnosis.
+Only cancers are insured, not other serious illnesses.
+Exclusions and waiting periods can limit cover.
+For people with a family history, higher premiums or exclusions may apply despite the simplified questions, although some providers do not ask about this explicitly.
+Financial assistance for cancer can therefore be accessed more quickly.

 The Insurance Contract Act (VVG) forms the legal basis for private insurance in Germany.
-The paragraphs regarding the pre-contractual duty of disclosure (§ 19 VVG) are particularly relevant.
-Even with simplified health questions, these must be answered truthfully and completely.
-Incorrect information can lead to the loss of insurance coverage.
-Pay attention to the exact definition of insured cancer diseases.
-Often, certain types or stages of cancer (e.g., non-melanoma skin cancer or carcinoma in situ) are excluded or special conditions apply for benefits, such as a minimum tumor size.
-Our expert tip: Carefully check the conditions regarding waiting periods.
-Some policies do not provide benefits for diagnoses made within the waiting period, while others may refund premiums.
-Cancer insurance in general is subject to these legal frameworks.
+Particularly relevant are the provisions on pre-contractual duty of disclosure (§ 19 VVG).
+Even with simplified health questions, these must be answered truthfully and in full.
+Incorrect information can lead to loss of insurance cover.
+Pay close attention to the exact definition of the insured cancer conditions.
+Often, certain types or stages of cancer (e.g. non-melanoma skin cancer or carcinoma in situ) are excluded, or special conditions apply to the benefit, such as a minimum tumour size.
+Our expert tip: Check the waiting period terms carefully.
+Some plans provide no benefit if diagnosis is made during the waiting period, while others may refund the premiums.
+The cancer insurance in general is subject to these legal framework conditions.

 Important points in the insurance contract are:

-1. Definition of the insured event: Which cancer diagnoses are precisely covered?
+1. Definition of the insured event: Which cancer diagnoses are exactly covered?

-2. Amount and type of benefits: Lump sum payments, possibly with additional benefits.
+2. Amount and type of benefit: one-off payment, possible additional benefits.

-3. Waiting periods: Typically range from three to six months.
+3. Waiting periods: three to six months are common.

 4. Exclusions: Which types or stages of cancer are not insured?

-7. Premium adjustments: Under what circumstances can premiums increase?
+7. Premium adjustments: Under what circumstances can premiums rise?

-A careful review of these clauses is essential before concluding the contract.
+A careful review of these clauses is essential before taking out a policy.

-Consider alternatives: Comprehensive protection beyond just cancer insurance
+Review alternatives: Comprehensive protection beyond cancer cover alone

-A cancer insurance policy with simplified health screening offers only very specific protection.
-There are alternatives for more comprehensive coverage against health and financial risks.
-A dread disease insurance pays out upon the diagnosis of various serious illnesses, not just cancer, often with a lump sum.
-It has a broader scope, but health questions are also common here.
-The occupational disability insurance (BU) offers probably the most comprehensive protection.
-It pays a monthly pension if you can no longer perform your profession for health reasons (regardless of the cause, including cancer) by at least fifty percent.
-However, the health assessment for BU is usually very detailed.
-The decision for or against these types of insurance depends greatly on individual risk appetite and financial capability.
-Sometimes a retrospective cancer insurance is also worth considering if life circumstances change.
+A cancer insurance policy with simplified medical underwriting offers only very specific cover.
+There are alternatives for more comprehensive protection against health and financial risks.
+Dread disease insurance pays out on diagnosis of various serious illnesses, not just cancer, often as a one-off payment.
+It is broader in scope, but health questions are also common here.
+Occupational disability insurance (BU) probably offers the most comprehensive cover.
+It pays a monthly pension if, for health reasons (regardless of the cause, including cancer), you are no longer able to carry on your occupation by at least fifty per cent.
+However, the medical underwriting for a BU policy is usually very detailed.
+The decision for or against one of these types of cover depends largely on individual risk appetite and financial means.
+Sometimes a later cancer insurance policy is also worth considering if your circumstances change.

 FAQ

-What exactly is a health declaration in a cancer insurance policy?
+What exactly is a health declaration for cancer insurance?

-A health declaration is a simplified form of health assessment.
-You generally confirm that you are not currently known to have cancer and that within a defined period (e.g., the last five years) no diagnosis or treatment for cancer has taken place.
+A health declaration is a simplified form of medical underwriting.
+You usually confirm that you are currently not known to have cancer and that, within a defined period (e.g. the last five years), no diagnosis or treatment for cancer has taken place.

-What costs are associated with a cancer insurance policy without health questions?
+Which costs are associated with cancer insurance without health questions?

-The contributions depend on factors such as age, sum insured, and smoker status.
-Basic coverage may already be possible for under ten euros per month, but the benefits are then accordingly limited.
+Premiums depend on factors such as age, sum insured and smoking status.
+Basic cover may already be available for less than ten euros per month, but the benefits are then correspondingly limited.

 Does the insurance cover all types of cancer?

-No, often certain types of cancer (e.g., basal cell carcinoma) or early stages are excluded from coverage.
-The exact conditions can be found in the insurance contract.
+No, certain types of cancer (e.g. non-melanoma skin cancer) or early stages are often excluded from cover.
+The exact terms can be found in the insurance contract.

-Can I take out such insurance even with pre-existing conditions?
+Can I also take out such insurance if I have pre-existing conditions?

-The simplified access is a key feature.
-As long as pre-existing conditions do not fall under the specific exclusion questions of the health declaration (e.g. an existing cancer diagnosis), a conclusion is often possible.
+Simplified access is a key feature.
+As long as the pre-existing conditions do not fall under the specific exclusion questions in the health declaration (e.g. a pre-existing cancer diagnosis), cover can often be arranged.

-What alternatives are there to cancer insurance without health questions?
+What alternatives are there to cancer insurance without medical questions?

-Dread disease insurance (covering several serious illnesses) or disability insurance (monthly pension in case of occupational disability, regardless of the cause) offer more comprehensive protection.
-However, these usually require a more detailed health assessment.
+More comprehensive protection is offered by dread disease insurance (cover for several serious illnesses) or income protection insurance (monthly benefit in the event of incapacity for work, regardless of the cause).
+However, these usually require more detailed medical underwriting.

 What is the typical waiting period for cancer insurance with a simplified health declaration?

-The waiting times are often between three and six months after the contract is signed.
-A select few providers advertise waiving waiting times for certain tariffs.
+Waiting periods are often between three and six months after the contract is concluded.
+A few providers advertise the waiver of waiting periods for certain tariffs.

 Subscribe to our newsletter